Everest Base Camp Trek by Road

 Alcoholic Drinks

-The cost of alcoholic drinks you might want to intake in this journey is not included in the package.
+The cost of alcoholic drinks you might want on this journey is not included in the package.
 This comes under your price.

 Porter